cstatz/blazert/README.md

 this is advantageous in subsequent scientific application where vector types are needed again.

 blazeRT works with triangular meshes and simple primitives, but it should be easy to extend blazeRT to work on polygons or more complex primitives.
+A template for more user-defined geometries can be found [here](examples/geometry_template/GEOM_TEMPLATE.h).
+If you implement new geometries, we are more than happy to receive a pull request from you to include it in blazeRT.

 blazeRT has unit test which will increase as development continues and we try to ensure code quality and a reproducible build experience via continuous integration.
 During the CI process we